- Did teachers' prepandemic instructional materials provide access to digital instructional materials?

 - Policymakers and districts can expand access to and promote selection of such materials and support teachers' and students' use of those materials so that students and teachers in remote learning environments are poised for greater success.

 The research described in this report was conducted by RAND Education and Labor and supported by the Bill & Melinda Gates Foundation, Charles and Lynn Schusterman Family Foundation, and Overdeck Family Foundation.
-For this document, different permissions for re-use apply.
-Please refer to the Bill & Melinda Gates Foundation section on our permissions page.

 This report is part of the RAND Corporation Research report series.
 RAND reports present research findings and objective analysis that address the challenges facing the public and private sectors.
 All RAND reports undergo rigorous peer review to ensure high standards for research quality and objectivity.